ylab-hi/ScanNeo2/README.md

 ScanNeo2 provides an accessible, efficient method for predicting neoantigens.
 Its comprehensive support for multiple sources of neoantigens, along with its ease of installation and use, make it a powerful tool for researchers in the field.
 Please don't hesitate to reach out with any questions or feedback - we're always looking to improve ScanNeo2.

+## Citation

+If ScanNeo2 has proven useful in your work please cite it using the linked publication.

 ## License

 ScanNeo2 is licensed under MIT License.